cpheidelberg/Optimizing-MINDWALC-Node-Classification-to-Extract-Interpretable-Decision-Trees-from-KGs/README.md

 This are the necessary steps:
 1. Generate a locally running Snomed CT Neo4j graph database.
 For this, please follow the guide provided at [./graph_processing/snomed_graph_installation/README.md](./graph_processing/snomed_graph_installation/README.md).
 2. Next, run the script [./graph_processing/ProstateToyGraph/extend_graph.py](./graph_processing/ProstateToyGraph/extend_graph.py) to extend the graph with the prostate cancer related nodes and edges.
 It will also mark some nodes with label `ProstateCenterNode`. \
 Attention: The execution-terminal will ask you several question about how to handle certain conflicts.
-To create the exact same dataset as in out paper, always type '`n`' for '`Is it similar?`' questions and '`y`' for '`Do you want to add A) to the graph ...`' questions.
+To create the exact same dataset as in our paper, always type '`n`' for '`Is it similar?`' questions and '`y`' for '`Do you want to add A) to the graph ...`' questions.
 3. Next. run the script [./graph_processing/centernode_based_subgraph_generation.py](./graph_processing/centernode_based_subgraph_generation.py) to extract a smaller part of the whole snomed graph that is centered around the prostate cancer related nodes of type `ProstateCenterNode`. \
 This way smaller graph will be easier to handle, explore and process.
 Also here, the execution-terminal will sometimes stop to give you some instructions (copy paste some files, launch new neo4j db) and wait for your input.
 4. Finally, run the script [./graph_processing/ProstateToyGraph/add_instances_to_graph.py](./graph_processing/ProstateToyGraph/add_instances_to_graph.py) to randomly add synthetic labeled case-instance-nodes to the graph.